romilly/explorer-hat-examples/README.md

 Please don't ask them for support in relation to this code!

 ## What this repository contains

-These are projects from *Explorer Hat Tricks* - an ebook about the Pimoroni Explorer Hat Pro which you can buy on [Leanpub](https://leanpub.com/explorerhattricks/).
+These are projects from *Explorer Hat Tricks*, an ebook about the Pimoroni Explorer Hat Pro which you can buy on [Leanpub](https://leanpub.com/explorerhattricks/).
 That means you get a 40-day no-quibble **money back guarantee**).

 ![Traffic Lights Example](docs/images/traffic-lights.jpg)